-Share your Ableton Live secrets here
+Share your favorite Ableton Live tips, tricks, and techniques.

 i like my cut up breakbeats to be not only well produced, but lavishly edited as a unit, as if i were listening to impossibly complex dj juggles. there is something about that chunky cut and paste aesthetic that i really can't get enough of.